CECTC/dbpack-doc/en-us/sharding.md

 When the value of madein is `china sichuan`, the matching result of the expression is `true`, and the request will be routed to the shadow table.

-2. for numeric types, it supports some basic operations:
+2. For numeric types, it supports some basic operations:

 - `+` (addition)
 - `-` (subtraction)